“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 A range of assessment techniques and tools are used by the teachers to generate information.
 Assessment is part of a process for making inferences (inferences are a combination of both assessment information and teacher judgement).

 Assessment of reading takes place during each reading session.
-The school uses the reading progression of skills grids that have been developed from the Staffordshire Assessment grids.
-These are maintained by the class teachers and teaching assistants and provide an ongoing assessment.
 The assessments formed allow class teachers to provide ongoing next steps for the pupils so they can identify how to become a better reader.
+To support staff with their assessments in reading, we have progression grids which allow them to identify that age at which a child is working.
 The assessment of reading enables a clear progression to be seen from Year 3 to Year 6 and is broken down further for each year group into working towards, at the expected standard and working at a greater depth (at a higher standard).

 Pupils are involved in the assessment process in reading.
 A pupil’s perspective on assessment in reading, includes: